DelazJ/QGIS-Documentation/source/docs/training_manual/foreword/preparing_data.rst

 water, such as streams and rivers.

 * Open a new QGIS project
-* In the :guilabel:`Vector` menu dropdown, select :guilabel:`OpenStreetMap --> Download Data`.
-You can then manually enter the co-ordinates of the region you wish to use, or you can use an existing layer to set the co-ordinates.
+* In the :menuselection:`Vector` menu dropdown, select :menuselection:`OpenStreetMap --> Download Data`.
+You can then manually enter the co-ordinates of the region you wish to use, or you can use an existing layer to set the coordinates.
-* Choose a location to save the resulting .osm file and click :guilabel:`Ok`:
+* Choose a location to save the resulting ``.osm`` file and click :guilabel:`OK`:

 .. _figure_set_osm_region: